 Fortunately, this is all clearly ludicrous nonsense.
 The cake tasted bloody good.
 How could it not?
 There’s a rich, buttery batter, enriched with the toffee scent of golden caster sugar and muscovado, laced with layers of soft, gooey apple and sweet sultanas, spiked with cinnamon and demerara sugar.
 But the fun doesn’t end there: this moist beauty of a cake is then topped with a buttery, oaty crumble packed with toasted hazelnuts.
 It’s soft and squidgy with that crunchy, nutty layer for contrast, perfumed with delicious tangy apple and fragrant sultana.
 It’s two desserts in one, and all the better for it.
 A simple idea, but one of the best cakes I’ve eaten in ages, regardless of however many tears I shed over the chopping board in the process of making it.

 So the moral of this story is: don’t worry if you cry a bit while making a cake.
 It will still taste nice.
 You came to this blog for recipes, but you also get free profound life advice.
-This is what puts me a cut above all the other food writers.
 You’re welcome.

 Apple, cinnamon and sultana hazelnut crumble cake (makes 16 squares):